 In reality, they were victims of the treaty on both sides, as they had to rebuild their lives from the beginning.

-The exchanged population tried to preserve their identities and cultures of origin homeland while struggling to integrate to the new community.
+The exchanged population attempted to preserve their identities and cultures of origin homeland while struggling to integrate to the new community.

 Prior to the 1923 exchange, Orthodox Greeks and Muslim Turks used to live peacefully together in Catalca.

-After the exchange, Muslim people from Grevena, Lagadas, Kilkis, Drama and other cities and towns of Macedonia settled in the residential areas of Catalca, replacing the Greeks who had to abandon their homes.
+After the exchange, Muslim people from Grevena, Lagadas, Kilkis, Drama, and other Macedonian cities and towns settled in the residential areas of Catalca, replacing the Greeks who were required to abandon their homes.

 In 2010, a historical building in Catalca was allocated to the Foundation of Lausanne Treaty Emigrants to be used as a Population Exchange Museum.